-The policy applies to all footpath areas in the central business districts of Gulgong, Kandos, Mudgee and Rylstone.
+The policy applies to all footpath areas in the central business districts of Gulgong, Kandos, Mudgee and Rylstone as well as the Moufarrige Mall Walkway and the Council owned section of the Town Hall Arcade in Mudgee.

-Refer to the annexures for a map of these areas.
+Refer to the annexures for a map of these areas. (update map to reflect above additions)